tjc181/simsphere/GETTINGSTARTED.md

 #### Ubuntu 18.04
 While these instructions are tested on Ubuntu 18.04 using the bash shell they should work on most Linux distributions and Unix-like operating systems.
-Installing the required development tools in step 1 will vary by operating system.
+Installing the required development tools in step 1 will vary by distribution.
 Consult your system documentation for details.
 Specific commands, such as _alias_ may need to be adjusted or replaced when using other shells.
 If you compile on another system, please let us know of any required changes.

-**CentOS/RedHat notes**:
+**NOTE: CentOS/RedHat adjustments**
-* The procedure for CentOS and RedHat is the same.
+* The procedure for CentOS and RedHat is the same as below, however, you will need to install the package _glibc-static_ to build the software.
-However, you will need to install the package _glibc-static_ to build the software.
 This can be done with the command:
 ```
 yum install glibc-static
 ```

-* The CentOS gfortran package calls the binary *gfortran*.
+* The CentOS gfortran package names the program binary *gfortran*.
 You will need to set the environment variable FC prior to executing the build
 script:
 ```